 We believe investing in the sciences of food and health will greatly benefit the world in the future and are committed to stimulating global education, research and vocational training in the food community.

 As such we’ve teamed up with the following organisations to provide free or low-cost access to our resources in areas in where there may be fewer opportunities to use our services:

 Research4Life runs four programmes, HINARI, AGORA, OARE and ARDI, which all share the value of providing free or low cost access to academic and professional peer-reviewed content online.
 IFIS is available through each of these programmes, as detailed below.

-The Access to Research for Development and Innovation (ARDI) programme is coordinated by WIPO together with its partners in the publishing industry with the aim to increase the availability of scientific and technical information in developing countries.
-IFIS joins over 100 other publishers, providing free access to the FSTA database for 121 developing countries and territories around the world.
+The Access to Research for Development and Innovation (ARDI) programme is coordinated by WIPO together with its partners in the publishing industry with the aim to increase the availability of scientific and technical information in countries with limited access to these resources.
+IFIS joins over 100 other publishers, providing free access to the FSTA database for 121 countries and territories around the world.

 IFIS are also part of ALPSP's 'Partnership Project' through our support of Polish Agricultural Universities, including the University of Life Sciences in Poznań, Warsaw University of Life Sciences - SGGW, and Wrocław University of Environmental and Life Sciences.
 In countries where there are limited opportunities to join ALPSP, this initiative empowers scholarly publishers to become members, receiving, in print and online, Learned Publishing at a special reduced fee.